GarettSoftware/GCP-Scheduled-VM-Hook/README.md

 9) What python version do you want running your code?
    - e.g. `3.7.3`
 10) What is the name of the git branch you want the VM to execute?
-    - Default if you cloned this repository is `master`
+    - Default is `master`
-11) What is the url of the repository you created above (cloned or existing)?
+11) What is the url of the repository you created above (forked or existing)?
-    - e.g., `git@github.com:Garett-MacGowan/GCP-Scheduled-VM-Hook.git` (SHOULD NOT BE THIS ONE EXACTLY)
+    - e.g., `git@github.com:GarettSoftware/GCP-Scheduled-VM-Hook.git` (SHOULD NOT BE THIS ONE)
 12) What time zone would you like to be the basis for the schedule?
     - e.g., `UTC`
 13) What time would you like the code to begin executing under the time zone?